 Originally seen as a fad, social media marketing is now an integral component of 21st century business.
 Is your business on board?

 You need to look no further than America’s most successful companies and social media itself for proof.
-According to research from University of Massachusetts Dartmouth, 97% of the Fortune 500 use social media marketing and sites like Facebook, LinkedIn and Instagram.
-It works, and they know it.
+According to research from University of Massachusetts Dartmouth, 91% of Fortune 500 companies use Twitter, 89% use Facebook, 98% use LinkedIn and as many as 63% now use Instagram.
+Social media marketing works, and they know it.

-These companies tell their story, network, recruit, stimulate word of mouth and engage with key stakeholders — all on social media outlets.
+These companies are building their brand by telling their story, networking, recruiting, stimulating word of mouth and engaging with key stakeholders—all on social media outlets.

 Social media is nothing more than a form of electronic communication where people go to share information, ideas and messages on the Internet.
 That’s it.

-Without getting too technical, the forms of communication (i.e., content that is shareable on social media) consists of many types.
-The range expands from articles, blogs, texts, messages, pictures, polls, sounds, surveys and videos, to various file formats: jpeg, png, html, WAV, MP3, MP4, etc. And, if your business is international, you may even be looking into WeChat as a form of social media marketing and outreach.
+Without getting too technical, the forms of communication (i.e., content that is shareable on social media) consist of many types.
+The range expands from articles, blogs, texts, messages, pictures, polls, sounds, surveys and videos, to various file formats: jpeg, png, html, WAV, MP3, MP4, etc. And, if your business is international, you may even be looking into WeChat—China’s most popular messaging app—as a form of social media marketing and outreach.

 The sheer variety adds to its hypnotic charm and attractiveness.
 In fact, there is an entire social media universe made up of hundreds of social networks beyond Facebook where people go to connect, communicate and form a community.

 Check Brian Solis’s Conversation Prism 5.0 to see if your business is visible in the social ecosystem.